ekkis/js-prototypes/README.md

 This collection of native-type prototype extensions in Javascript helps make expressions more terse and improves legibility.
-The argument could be made that its use is unadvisable within browsers as your mileage may vary due to the instability of these implementations, but in NodeJs it is perfectly safe
+The argument could be made that its use is unadvisable within browsers as your mileage may vary due to the instability of these implementations, but in NodeJs it works (and comes with a test suite)

 ## Install / Import
 The project is published on NPM so install is easy: